appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ---
 **Example**: suppose you want to modify the `name`  and `phone` field in a `users` database.

-1. Fetch data from the [sample database](/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases) `users` using a SELECT query `fetchData` to retrieve the data.
+1. Fetch data from the sample **users** database using a SELECT query `fetchData` to retrieve the data.

 ```sql
 SELECT * FROM users ORDER BY id LIMIT 10;